elros/nn-evaluation-assignment/Solution and workflow.md

 # Task 2
 - Given the restricted time, I used ChatGPT to understand how torch and einops are typically used together.
 Then used this as inspiration to implement SimpleNeuralNetwork.backward().
 - One minor thing: looks like the batch_size parameter wasn't used anymore, so had to be removed.
 Assuming I'm not missing something.

+# Task 3
+- Had to rely on ChatGPT a bit more to make my initial IBP implementation work properly.